Carina-P/ms3-best-books/TESTS.md

 Back to [README](https://github.com/Carina-P/ms3-best-books/blob/master/README.md)

-The bellow plan for testing was followed during development of the site:
+The below plan for testing was followed during development of the site:
-The TDD, **TestDriven Development**, process is followed.
+The TDD, **TestDriven Development**, process is followed as much as possible.
 Test cases is developed/thought off, before code is implemented.
 The test process is conducted in an iterativ manner and implementation cycles are short with small code parts every time.
+In some cases **prototyping** is used and the thorough test is done when satisfied with the prototyping.

 Before new code is commited, testing of all code developed earlier are tested again.